-Welcome to the Department of Mathematical Sciences!
+Welcome to the Department of Mathematics and Data Analytics!

 Join Us!

-We offer a B.S. in Mathematics, a B.S. in Data Analytics, a new flexible B.A. in Mathematics, and a B.S. in Mathematics Education (B.S. in Mathematics + minor in Education).
+We offer a B.S. in Mathematics, a B.S. in Data Analytics, a new flexible B.A. in Mathematics and a B.S. in Mathematics Education (B.S. in Mathematics + minor in Education).
 In addition, we offer two undergraduate minors in Applied Mathematics and Applied Statistics.
 To learn more about our programs, please click on “Cadet Programs”.

 We are excited that you are here to learn more about our department.
 Please reach out to our department head, Dr. David Edwards, if you have any questions or would like to schedule a time to drop by.

-New B.A. in Mathematics (Coming Fall 2025)
+New B.A. in Mathematics

 Why choose the B.A. in Mathematics?